Lauren Hersch Nicholas: Career

 Another main research area Hersch Nicholas focused on as an assistant professor was on Medicare fraud and out-of-pocket costs.
 In 2016, Hersch Nicholas co-led a survey-based study on beneficiaries of Medicare who developed cancer and paid out-of-pocket expenditures for their treatments.
 Her team found that some cancer patients paid as high as 63% out-of-pocket for their treatments.
 This developed into her later research which focused on Medicare fraud and the reasons behind it.
 Her team analyzed demographics of patients seen by excluded and non-excluded providers, and found that those excluded were more likely to be minorities, disabled, and dually-enrolled in Medicaid to supplement financial assistance for health care.
 As a result, these vulnerable populations were more likely to commit Medicare fraud due to their marginalization.
-In the same year, Hersch Nicholas collaborated with researchers at Temple University to suggest that medical marijuana laws could lead to the overall improvement older adult’s health.
+In the same year, Hersch Nicholas collaborated with researchers at Temple University to suggest that medical marijuana laws could lead to the overall improvement older adult's health.

 In February 2020, Hersch Nicholas was promoted to associate professor in the Department of Health Policy and Management.
+In 2023, Hersch Nicholas joined the faculty at the University of Colorado.